 Soil replacement involves excavating the soil that needs to be improved and replacing it.
 Excavated soil shall be replaced with compacted granular soil (Sand & gravel) with more suitable properties for the proposed application.

-Method and material or soil replacement shall be approved by the .
+Method and material or soil replacement shall be approved by the Project Manager.

 Admixture stabilization